Inspection, in higher demand than ever

 The 7-day window

-Once under contract, the buyer has only 7 to 10 days to find and book an inspector.
-If you're not visible (Google Maps, local AI summary) at that exact moment, you don't exist.
+Once under contract, the buyer has 7 to 10 days to find and book an inspector.
+Being visible at the right moment (Google Maps, local AI summary) therefore matters a lot.

 Typical window in which a buyer under contract must find and book an inspector (very high-intent).